Ghostbird/a-maze/README.md

 ## New feature ideas

-- Audio renderer, like the Selenetic Age maze in Myst.
+An audio renderer, inspired by the Selenetic Age maze in Myst.
-- Load external tile-sets

 ## Project Setup